gaurav19063/Auto-corrector-for-Text/README.md

 # Auto-corrector-for-Text
-This repository contains program which suggests correct words for an incorrect word by using minimum minimum edit distance.
+This repository contains python program which suggests correct words for an incorrect word by using minimum minimum edit distance.